Venue: Hyatt Regency Seattle, Room 701 - Clallum

 - In a perfect world, how could the field overcome these limitations?
 Would combining the two approaches solve all the problems?

 - What would overcoming such limitations accomplish for NLP/NLU?

-We seek papers that explore the differences between knowledge-based approaches (particularly frame-based approaches) and distributional approaches, alignment tools or comparisons between tasks done with distributional techniques versus FrameNet, those that focus on one approach or the other, as it pertains to obtaining dimensions of meaning, and those that demonstrate ways to combine both approaches.
-These topics are inherently crosslinguistic, so we encourage submissions from all regions and all languages.
-We also encourage submissions by undergraduates and graduate students, who we will be happy to mentor.
+We have gathered papers that explore the differences between knowledge-based approaches (particularly frame-based approaches) and distributional approaches, alignment tools or comparisons between tasks done with distributional techniques versus FrameNet, some that focus on one approach or the other, as it pertains to obtaining dimensions of meaning, and some that demonstrate ways to combine both approaches.

 - Collin Baker, ICSI